rajatmnnit/csx415-project/photographer_classifier/deploy/README.md

   - "/Users/rajatj/Downloads/photographer_classifier"
   ```

-3. If you see the success message as above, you are all set!
+3. If you see the success message mentioned above, you are all set!
 4. If you see packrat errors like

   ```